-Sky Burial in Tibet and Tibetan Funeral Customs
+Sky Burial in Tibet: Exploring the Unique Customs of Tibetan Funeral

 Sky burial is simply the disposal of a corpse to be devoured by vultures.
 In Tibetan Buddhism, sky burial is believed to represent their wishes to go to heaven.
 It is the most widespread way for commoners to deal with the dead in Tibet.

 How are the Procedures of Sky Burial in Tibet?

 If a Tibetan dies, the corpse is wrapped in white Tibetan cloth and placed in a corner of the house for three or five days, during which monks or lamas are asked to read the scripture aloud so that the souls can be released from purgatory.
 The Family members stop other activities in order to create a peaceful environment to allow convenient passage for ascension of souls into heaven.

 Scene of Sky Burial in Larung Gar Buddhist Academy

 B. Body Dissection for Vultures to Eat

 Later, the Family members will choose a lucky day and ask the body carrier to carry the body away to the celestial burial platform.
 On the day before the burial, the family members take off the clothes of the dead and fix the corpse in a fetal position.
 Specifically, the body is bent into a sitting position, with the head against the knees.
 At dawn on the lucky day, the corpse is sent to the burial site among mountains which is always far from the residential area.
 Then "Su” smoke is burned to attract condors, Lamas chant sutras to redeem the sins of the soul, and a professional celestial burial master deals with the body.